jetbrains-academy/Functional_Programming_Scala/Early Returns/Baby Steps/task.md

 ```

-### Exercise
+## Exercise

 Let's revisit one of our examples from an earlier module.
 You are managing a cat shelter and keeping track of cats, their breeds, and coat types in a database.

-You notice numerous mistakes in the database made by a previous employee: there are short-haired Maine Coons, long-haired Sphynxes, and other inconsistensies.
+You notice numerous mistakes in the database made by a previous employee: there are short-haired Maine Coons, long-haired Sphynxes, and other inconsistencies.
 You don't have the time to fix the database right now because you see a potential adopter coming into the shelter.
 Your task is to find the first valid entry in the database and present the potential adopter with a cat.